-These nubby gloves work wonders for the shedding horse – and they keep your hands clean.
+These nubby gloves work wonders for the shedding horse and keep your hands clean.

-- Grooming oil on a cloth will pick up stray hairs after you finish grooming.
+- Grooming oil on a cloth will pick up stray hairs after grooming.
 As the coat sheds, there will always be hairs falling out.
-Using a grooming oil acts like a grippy cloth, attracting loose hair as it deposits conditioners.
+Grooming oil acts like a grippy cloth, attracting loose hair as it deposits conditioners.
 It’s as simple as wiping your horse down after grooming.
 Your cloth picks up the extra hair.
 This is also handy if it’s windy to minimize how much hair swirls around.

 You can clip a shedding horse.
 And maybe you should!